Skip to content

 How CAMAudit Detects This

-CAMAudit extracts your pro-rata share percentage and its components from your lease: your leased square footage (numerator) and the applicable building or project square footage (denominator).
-It also extracts whether the lease uses a fixed percentage, a recalculated annual percentage, or a custom allocation formula.
+CAMAudit extracts your pro-rata share percentage and its components from your lease: your leased square footage as the numerator and the applicable building or project square footage as the denominator.
+CAMAudit also identifies whether the lease uses a fixed percentage for the entire term, a recalculated annual percentage, or a custom allocation formula.

-The tool then compares the pro-rata share used in your reconciliation against the figure computed from the lease definition.
-If the landlord applied a different percentage, CAMAudit flags the discrepancy and calculates the overcharge by multiplying the variance by the total CAM pool.
+CAMAudit's pro-rata share detection rule compares the share used in your reconciliation against the figure computed from the lease definition.
+When the landlord applied a different percentage, CAMAudit flags the discrepancy and calculates the overcharge by multiplying the variance by the total CAM pool charged that year.

-CAMAudit also checks whether the denominator definition matches common manipulation patterns: landlords sometimes exclude vacant space from the denominator, shrinking it and inflating each remaining tenant's share.
-Your lease should specify whether the denominator is fixed or adjusts for occupancy.
+CAMAudit checks whether the denominator definition matches common manipulation patterns.
+Landlords sometimes exclude vacant space from the denominator, which shrinks it and inflates each remaining tenant's share.
+Your lease should specify whether the denominator is fixed or adjusts for occupancy, and CAMAudit flags when the landlord has departed from that specification.

 Real-World Example